Wednesday, May 9, 2018

 Although protected from demolition as a city landmark, there was widespread concern that the deferred maintenance and exposure to the elements could cause its demolition by neglect.

-The small congregation that owned the building had moved out due to building code violations and could not afford the repairs needed.
-That year, Preservation Chicago listed the building as one of their “7 Most Threatened Buildings” in the city.
+The small congregation that owned the building had moved out due to building code violations and could not afford the necessary repairs.
+That year, Preservation Chicago listed the building as one of its "7 Most Threatened Buildings" in the city.

-Recently, an extensive restoration has returned the exterior of the building to its original 1880s appearance.
+An extensive restoration has returned the building's exterior to its original 1880s appearance.
 The interior has been dramatically transformed into modern student housing, a successful example of historic preservation and adaptive reuse.

 No comments: